If you are new...don't worry we have all been there :)

 What do I need to bring?

-Please bring along a towel or two, a non-plastic water bottle, and a big smile.
+Please bring along a towel or two, a water bottle, and a big smile.
 A mat is useful too if you have one, otherwise they are available at the studio.
 Non slip towels are also available for hire or purchase.

 What clothes do I wear to yoga?